 Nobel Peace Prize laureate Professor Muhammad Yunus spoke on the importance of social entrepreneurship

-Following an opening speech by the Sabancı University School of Management Dean Professor Nakiye Boyacıgiller, Professor Muhammad Yunus gave details of the microcredit system established in Bangladesh.
+Following an opening speech by the Sabancı Business School Dean Professor Nakiye Boyacıgiller, Professor Muhammad Yunus gave details of the microcredit system established in Bangladesh.
 Yunus explained that he personally extended financial guarantee to the people of the town close to his campus in Bangladesh, which helped individuals in financial difficulty to become a part of the banking system.
 Yunus said that the system was being utilized in 80,000 villages in Bangladesh and an aggregate of 1.5 billion dollars of credit has been allocated so far, with a successful repayment rate of 99.3%.
 Muhammad Yunus added that a similar system was being implemented in Turkey.

 Muhammad Yunus said that, in contrast to philanthropy, money spent in social enterprises brought increasing returns, and added, “Initiatives with a public benefit are considered social enterprises.
 These may be done by individuals or partnerships.
 Social entrepreneurship can create a new business that earns profit while also helping the people.”